kalnikos/How-the-economic-crisis-of-2008-effected-the-London-real-estate-market/README.md

 # How the London real estate market affected by the economic crisis of 2008
-By the summer of 2007, global financials markets had begun to show signs that the bill for a years long binge on cheap credit was coming due.
-Many big banks were ready to collapse and the investors was warning that they might be not able to withdraw money back.
+By the summer of 2007, global financial markets had begun to show signs that the bill for a years long binge on cheap credit was coming due.
+Many big banks were ready to collapse and the investors were warning that they might be not able to withdraw money back.

-In this project, I tried to examine how the real estate market of London afected by the crisis.
-I exported a data set from Kaggle with over than 13500 values.
-Data from 1995 till 2019 which mentioned to the areas of London.
+In this project, I tried to examine how the real estate market of London was affected by the crisis.
+I exported a data set from Kaggle with over 13500 values.
+Data from 1995 till 2019 which mentioned the areas of London.
 The features that I used to draw conclusions  were the area, year, month, average house price and sold houses per period.

 # Data Cleaning
 After reading the data I made some cleaning in order to manipulate them.
 I made the following changes and created the following variables.